informaticum/conventions/eclipse/informaticum_java_editor_save-actions.md

             [x] Use instanceof keyword instead of Clas.isInstance()

         "Code Style" -> "Number literals"
-            [x] Use uppercase for long iteral suffix
+            [x] Use uppercase for long literal suffix

         "Code Style" -> "Variable declarations"
             [x] Use modifier 'final' where possible